andrebenedetti/frameworkless-series/README.md

 And in many cases that's right, but sometimes we use a bazooka to kill a fly.

 In this repo, though, we don't care about that.
-The whole purpose of this series of random implementations, from simple to hard things, from vanilla javascript tic tac toe games to reimplementing things that standard library already provides us, **this repository is all about reinventing the wheel!**
+The whole purpose of this series of random implementations, from simple to hard things, from vanilla javascript tic tac toe games to reimplementing things that standard libraries already provide to us, **this repository is all about reinventing the wheel!**